 For many years, I had the absolute joy of being a part of my niece, and nephew’s birthday parties.
-As every year, my sister-in-law, Kate would invite me over to assist her in the kitchen to get the food prepped beforehand and also to then be on hand to help out, once the party was in full flow.
+Each year, my sister-in-law, Kate would invite me over to assist her in the kitchen to get the food prepped beforehand and also to then be on hand to help out, once the party was in full flow.

 Kate always laid on a great party spread for the children to enjoy.
 And after the savoury bits and bobs had been cleared away, it was time for the sweet things to be brought out.
 The highlight always being the mini party cakes that Kate had rustled up.